Our Green Policy

-Bookspeed was included in John Button’s first edition of Green Pages in 1988, a directory of manufacturers, service providers and retailers of all things green, and we have continued to care about the impact our company makes on our planet.
+We know how important environmental concerns are to our customers.
+Bookspeed was included in John Button’s first edition of Green Pages in 1988, a directory of manufacturers, service providers and retailers of all things green, and we’ve continued to care about the impact our company makes on our planet.

 Bookspeed’s place in the book industry

-- Find out more about the FSC scheme: https://www.fsc-uk.org/preview.fsc-in-print.a-1020.pdf
+Find out more information on the FSC scheme

-- The Book Chain Project Bookspeed is investigating participation in the Book Chain Project, which aims to make sense of complex supply chains for books by collecting and analysing data and connecting stakeholders along the chain.
+Bookspeed is investigating participation in the Book Chain Project, which aims to make sense of complex supply chains for books by collecting and analysing data and connecting stakeholders along the chain.
 Publishers use this collective knowledge to make informed decisions for their own book production.
-Find out more about the Book Chain project: https://bookchainproject.com/home

 In addition to exploring the Book Chain Project, Bookspeed has a rolling programme of seeking reassurance from suppliers of their commitment to use 100% FSC certified paper and requesting information about their progress in other areas of sustainable practice.

-- Careful stock control we endeavour to buy carefully from our suppliers to avoid waste in the chain of supply.
+We endeavour to buy carefully from our suppliers to avoid waste in the chain of supply.

-- Books have many lives!
-Learn how to recycle old books: https://recyclenation.com/2017/07/10-ways-to-recycle-your-old-books/
+Books have many lives!
+Check out 10 ways to recycle your old books.

 Action – what has the company done so far?